rwieruch/blog_robinwieruch_content/the-soundcloud-client-in-react-redux-ducks.md

 touch auth.js
 {{< /highlight >}}

-At first we can move the the sole auth action type.
+At first we can move the sole auth action type.

 *src/ducks/auth.js*